holaphil/amazing-maple-e08ae/src/pages/index.md

         content: >
           Empathy for the user (customer or client) is not a nice to have, it's a requirement.
-I make the time necessary to appreciate the challenges they face so that, together with our entire team, we build products that serve our customers.
+I make the time necessary to appreciate the challenges they face so that, together with our entire team, we build the right products that serve the best interest of our customers.
+Happy customers equal happy investors.
       - title: Build brands
         content: >-
           Vestibulum a nunc ut eros condimentum posuere.
 Nullam dapibus quis